axibase/atsd-use-cases/research/water-turbidity/README.md

 [![](./images/button.png)](https://apps.axibase.com/chartlab/5e4d1b0a#fullscreen)

-No other substantial fluctuation of battery life is recorded during the observation period so that is likely the cause of the erroneous data.
+No other substantial fluctuation of battery life is recorded during the observation period, that is likely the cause of the erroneous data.

 ## Validation